wanglab-broad/spin/README.md

 sc.pl.embedding(adata, basis='X_umap_spin', color='region', s=3)
 ```
 Downstream analysis (e.g. DEG analysis, trajectory inference) can then be performed using standard Scanpy functions as well.
+For details on downstream analysis, see the [tutorial](docs/tutorials/tutorial.ipynb).

 Alternatively, one can provide multiple datasets with batch labels corresponding to each dataset:
 ```python